SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 	-Compatibility with BP-BGT-Worldmap v11 and above, by Roberciiik.
 	-Update of Polish translation, by Roberciiik.
 	-Update of InfinityAutoPackager, by Jastey.
-	-French translation added by Streen from la Couronne de Cuivre.
+	-French translation added by Streen from la Couronne de Cuivre, added by JohnBob.
+  -Simplified Chinese version by Archenemy.
+Latest Chinese accent by You Ye & Lewis Liu, added by Lzw104522773.

 5.0.0 - packed by jastey
 	-new components, by Angel: Improved Lesser Fiends; Improved Haeball; Improved General Ghotal.